Sālote Tupou III: Marriage

-Queen Sālote died on 16 December 1965 at Auckland City Hospital, after a long illness.
-Her body was flown back to Tonga.

-Achievements

-Her marriage to Tungī Mailefihi had been a political masterstroke by her father, as Tungī was a direct descendant of the Tu‘i Ha‘atakalaua, which at that time was seen as belonging to the Tu‘i Tonga's kauhala‘uta.
-Their children, therefore, combined the blood of the three grand royal dynasties in Tonga.
+Reign

+Sālote was proclaimed Queen on 6 April 1918, following her father's death from tuberculosis the previous day.

 In 1920–1921, she assisted the Bernice P. Bishop Museum's Bayard Dominick Expedition with their mapping of Tongan archaeological sites by providing access to localities and information.
 The expedition's reports on the Tongan past—including a large volume of material which still remains unpublished even today—were primarily compiled by Edward Winslow Gifford and provided the groundwork for comprehensive studies of the pre-contact history of the Tongans (Burley 1998).
 She was also a keen writer and author of dance songs and love poems, published in 2004, edited by her biographer, Elizabeth Wood-Ellem.

-Salote led Tonga through World War II, with the islands declaring war on Germany in 1940 and on Japan in 1941 following the attack on Pearl Harbor.
+Sālote led Tonga through World War II, with the islands declaring war on Germany in 1940 and on Japan in 1941 following the attack on Pearl Harbor.
 She put Tonga's resources at the disposal of Britain and supported the Allied cause throughout the war.
 Tongan troops saw battle against the Japanese in the Solomon Islands campaign, including on Guadalcanal.

+A key advisor of Sālote's, from 1924 to 1946, was Australian missionary Rodger Page, who played a key role in the reunification of the Free Wesleyan Church of Tonga, of which she was a member.
+Owing to his influence on Sālote, Page was described as a form of power behind the throne by historian Sione Lātūkefu.

-She brought Tonga to international attention when, during her sole visit to Europe, she attended the 1953 coronation of Queen Elizabeth II in London.
+She brought Tonga to international attention when, during her sole visit to Europe, she attended the 1953 coronation of Elizabeth II in London.
 During the coronation procession, it began to rain and hoods were placed on the carriages in the procession.
-As Tongan custom dictates that one should not imitate the actions of persons one is honouring, she refused a hood and rode through the pouring rain in an open carriage with Sultan Ibrahim IV of Kelantan, endearing herself to spectators.
-She served as Chairman of the Tonga Traditions Committee 1954–1965 and patronised the Tonga Red Cross Society.
+As Tongan custom dictates that one should not imitate the actions of persons one is honouring, she refused a hood and rode through the pouring rain in an open carriage with Sultan Ibrahim of Kelantan, endearing herself to spectators.
+She served as Chairman of the Tonga Traditions Committee from 1954 and patronised the Tonga Red Cross Society.

+Many Tongans respected and approved of Sālote, seeing her as "tough, hard-working, just, ambitious".
+She was also very approachable, with her palace doors being open to all.
+This led to her being very knowledgeable not just of Tongan tradition (in which she was already well-versed prior to her marriage), but also of specific family histories, which are very important in Tongan culture.
+She would often assist and impress visiting anthropologists with her detailed knowledge of the culture.